 The Equality Act 2010 requires public Authorities to prepare a Strategic Equality Plan and update it at least every four years.
-This plan is to replace the Authority's first Equality Plan published in 2012, and the draft of this plan was presented to Members in March prior to going out to consultation.
-No comments on the plan have been received.
+This draft plan is to replace the Authority's first Equality Plan published in 2012.

 How we developed our Equality Objectives